-The Kearley Graduate School of Theology offers two masters degrees: Master of Arts (Biblical Studies) and Master of Arts in Christian Ministry.
+The Kearley Graduate School of Theology offers three masters degrees: Master of Arts (Biblical Studies), Master of Arts in Christian Ministry, and Master of Arts in Christian Counseling and Family Ministry.
 With a strong core and a variety of major concentrations, KGST Master of Arts degree programs provide both sound preparation for more effective service in the church and a broad base for further training in more advanced graduate study.